Tuhljin/Automagy/README.md

 Automagy
 ========

-Localizaton files go here.
+This place exists to allow contribution to Automagy's localization files, submit issues, and access the API.

+# Contributing

-DO NOT change the en_US.lang file.
+Please DO NOT commit any changes except to .lang files, and DO NOT change the en_US.lang file.

-Add and edit other .lang files as needed to improve Automagy.
-Files MUST be encoded as UTF-8 without BOM.
+These files MUST be encoded as UTF-8 without BOM.

 Thanks for your contribution!